Posted October 25, 2012

 This ACH Operations Bulletin advises financial institutions, state revenue agencies, and other parties that remit tax payments to state revenue agencies of a new “Third-Party Tax Payment” banking convention.
-NACHA recommends that the “TPP” convention be followed when formatting and transmitting remittance information in the addenda record of a CCD entry for certain “third-party tax payments.”1
+NACHA recommends that the “TPP” convention be followed when formatting and transmitting remittance information in the addenda record of a CCD entry for certain “third-party tax payments.”Note: This ACH Operations Bulletin is for information purposes, and is not intended to provide legal advice.

 THIRD-PARTY TAX PAYMENTS (TPP) BANKING CONVENTION